paulowe/gcp/compute-engine.md

 - Ensure you have a mechanism for start/stop jobs

 **How big can you create a VM?**

-Welll 96VCPUs, 624GB RAM - **Big VMs** are great for in-memory DBs and CPU intensive analytics (Vertical scaling)
+Welll 96 vCPUs, 624GB RAM - **Big VMs** are great for in-memory DBs and CPU intensive analytics (Vertical scaling)

 Horizontal Scaling - Typically what you would try first